 St. Augustine's Church

-The 9.30 am Sunday Communion service is partly sung and reflects the church’s warm welcome to all and love of many types of music.
-Children are welcome and there is a Sunday School with varied activities.
+The 9.30 am Sunday Communion service is partly sung and reflects the church’s warm welcome to all, of all ages and love of many types of music.

 Refreshments are served after the service, which lasts approx. an hour.